• Loading stock data...

 Detroit Free Press

-Clark, the union’s day-to-day leader since 2013, has been under federal investigation since last year by the Eastern District of New York, along with the organization itself, over complaints over alleged self-dealing and misuse of licensing money.
+Clark, the union’s day-to-day leader since 2013, has been under federal investigation since last year by the Eastern District of New York, along with the organization itself, over complaints of alleged self-dealing and misuse of licensing money.

-The move arrives as a critical time as the current, five-year collective bargaining agreement with MLB expires Dec.
+The move arrives at a critical time as the current, five-year collective bargaining agreement with MLB expires Dec.
 1. As a fiscal divide within the sport continues to grow, many owners are expected to pursue a salary cap, something the union has long resisted.
 A fractious set of talks is anticipated.

 Clark was scheduled to be part of a customary preseason tour of spring training camps, but a planned stop Tuesday at the Guardians’ camp in Arizona was canceled.